Taruuj/Power-Bi-Project/README.md

-# Professional survey Power Bi visualizations
+# Visualization of data professionals' survey responses

-Data cleaning and visualization project in Power Bi on real data from a professional survey.
-This file contains the steps i took in cleaning the data in Power Bi.
+This project is data cleaning and visualizations in Power Bi on real data from a data professional survey.
+I use Power Bi for a meaningful visualization of the responses.

+This file contains the steps i took in cleaning the data.
+I only used Power Bi in the data cleaning process.

 1. I started the project by cleaning the data using only Power Bi.
 I deleted the empty columns that I don't need for visualization (Columns E–I).